Technical Laboratories

-The technical laboratories at the FHV are equipped to the highest standards and are open to students and, in some cases, to engineers from industry.
+Learning in state-of-the-art laboratories: The technical laboratories at the FHV are equipped to the highest standards and are open to students, researchers and, in some cases, engineers from industry.

-All the computer programs you need as part of your studies are also available to you in the form of campus licenses or open source software for your private computers.
+All the computer programmes you need for your studies are available to you in the form of campus licences or open-source software, which you can also use on your personal computer.

 Automation Lab